Alhasan-AJ/Cell-Towers-project/README.md

 The frontend application was implemented  using the Angular CLI.
 A service called `CelltowerdataService` was created to retrieve all the cell towers from the backend API.

 Three components were generated to preform certain tasks:
-- `parent.component` is used to displays both the table view (table component and the chart view(chart component).
+- `parent.component` is used to displays both the table view (table component and chart component).
 - `towerstable.component` is used to display all the cell towers data in a table.
 This was implemented by using `MatTableDataSource`, imported from Angular Material library.
 - `towerschart.component` is used to display the total number of cell towers for each technology (5G, 4G, 3G, 2G).
-This was implemented by using the chart.js library
+This was implemented by using the `chart.js` library

 The remaining files in the repository (except than the `consumingExternalAPIs` folder) are related to the angular application.